Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 -Customer Experience: To remain competitive, and keep market share, retailers must innovate their business models, and enhance their customer experience through targeted marketing efforts, personalization strategies, and omnichannel technology investments.

 The retail industry is making major investments in technology to increase customer experience, supply chain resilience, and workforce retention.
-These strategic priorities will be critical to success in 2022.
+These strategic priorities will be critical to success going forward.

 Retailers are also preparing themselves for a future in which they need to vertically transform their businesses.
 They’re doing this by expanding their product offerings, developing new customer experiences, and creating an agile supply chain.
 This is critical for two reasons.